Do you have a project you would like to feature on the Think German website?

 Aside from contact with native speakers, a great way for children to learn a language is for young, enthusiastic linguists to share some of their knowledge with them.
 This is what happened at the Olga Primary School in East London, where eight students of German from Queen Mary College took on the role of teachers to give pupils their first insight into the German Language.

 With the help of creative activities combining songs, rhythms and games, the students generated a lot of enthusiasm for the language.
-The children were very keen to continue learning German!
+Now the children want to learn more!